 We did a deeper dive into the DIERYA DK63 if you would like to know more about the keyboard, check it out!

-The GK61 is a mechanical keyboard enthusiast’s dream keyboard which comes at an affordable price of around $80.
+The GK61 is a mechanical keyboard enthusiast's dream keyboard that comes at an affordable price of around $80.

 It comes with many different Gateron switches which are switches used in many high-end gaming keyboards.